HaoliangZhou/TT-RLDR/README.md

 ---
 ## Data Preparation
-Overall structure of this directory should be as follows, such as:
+Overall structure of this directory should be as follows.
 ```bash
 data
    ├── CIRR